 The responsibility for leadership and authority rests upon a team of Elders who God has set apart for the purpose of leading and protecting the church.
 The staff serves under the guidance and direction of these Elders.
 Deacons oversee specific areas of ministry and work directly with ministry team leaders, providing guidance, accountability and encouragement.
 It is through these ministry teams that God's people are equipped and encouraged to use their gifts in service to God (Acts 20:28-31, 6:1-7; Ephesians 4:7-16).

 Woodland Hills is part of a brotherhood of Churches known as the "Restoration Movement" which sought to restore the original church as shown in the book of Acts.
 WHCC is a non-denominational church, not associated with any higher authority or organization.
 We recognize a fellowship and brotherhood with other Restoration Churches, however, each congregation is fully independent.

 First Step Class

 Are you interested in learning more about the beliefs and practices of WHCC?
 First Step is a class designed specifically to answer these questions.
 This class will provide further information about the history and practices of WHCC.
 This class is offered quarterly and is a requirement for church membership, although membership is not required of those who attend.
 Registration for First Step is required.
-Registration is available online here and at the GROUPS table at least one month prior to the class.
+Registration is available online here at least one month prior to the class.
 Childcare is available upon request.
-Questions, contact Roger Phelps, Discipleship Pastor at email@example.com or call the church office at 276-628-8659.
+Questions, contact Roger Phelps, Discipleship Pastor at firstname.lastname@example.org or call the church office at 276-628-8659.